 Kimchi is one of the oldest known ethnic dishes originating from Korea.
 Kimchi has been present as early as the early period of the Three Kingdoms in Korea (37 BC-7 AD).
 Kimchi has been seen mentioned in ancient journals dating thousands of years ago.
 (1)

 This is why it is deeply ingrained in the history and culture of Koreans and other Asian societies.
-It is only recently that people are starting to realize that other than Kimchi’s unique and delicious taste, it also holds potential in being a nutritious part of our daily meals.
+It is only recently that people are starting to realize that other than Kimchi’s unique and delicious taste, it also holds the potential in being a nutritious part of our daily meals.

 1. Consuming Kimchi Regularly Helps Improve Your Digestive System